General Collections - Wright Library

 Overview

-Wright Library’s General Collections consist of the Circulating Collection, a collection of Latin American periodicals, the Reigner Reading Room (Christian Education), the Periodical Collection (journals), the Reference Collection, and the Reserve Collection.
+Wright Library’s General Collections include these seven collections: the Circulating Collection, a collection of Latin American periodicals, Microforms, the Periodical Collection (journals), the Reference Collection, the Reigner Collection, and the Reserve Collection.

 Circulating Collection